Common Name: snakebark maple

 Tolerate: Heavy Shade

-Culture: Easily grown in average, medium moisture, well-drained soils in part shade.
+Easily grown in average, medium moisture, well-drained soils in part shade.
 Excellent shade tolerance.
 Plants dislike full sun conditions.
 Slightly acidic, consistently moist soils are preferred.
 Best performance occurs in cool summer climates.

-They have a very attractive bark when young, and will get much attention in the garden.
-However, the bark is thin, so protect these trees from lawnmowers and string trimmers.
-Once damage occurs the tree may develop a fatal canker.
+Acer pensylvanicum commonly known as snakebark maple is a shrubby understory maple that is native to moist, rocky forests from Wisconsin to Quebec and south in the Appalachians to Georgia.
+It typically grows as a large shrub or small tree to 15-25’ tall (less frequently to 40’ tall) with a rounded but uneven crown that is sometimes flat-topped.
+This is the only species of snakebark maple that is native to North America.
+Key ornamental features are its interesting bark and fall color.
 Greenish bark on young branches and young trunks is vertically marked with distinctive white stripes (hence the common names of snakebark maple and striped maple).
 Stripes may vanish over time as older bark turns reddish brown.
-Three-lobed leaves (to 7” long) emerge with pink hues in spring, mature to dark green by summer and turn bright yellow in fall.
+Obovate, double-serrulate, three-lobed leaves (to 7” long) emerge with pink hues in spring, mature to dark green by summer and turn bright yellow in fall.
 Leaf purportedly resembles a goose foot, hence the common name of goosefoot maple for this plant.
+Small yellow flowers (1/3” diameter) bloom in pendant racemes (to 6” long) in spring (May).
+Flowers give way to winged samaras (to 1” long).
 Moose and white tailed deer often browse the leaves and young twigs hence the common name of moosewood.
-Whistles can easily be carved from branch sections, therefore the additional common name whistlewood.
+Whistles can easily be carved from branch sections, hence the common name of whistlewood.